foldda/charian/README.md

 As mentioned, the Post Office's parcel-processing service must cater to the different parcel-posting requirements of all its clients, and the answer is to use standardized packaging.
 Packaging loose items in boxes simplifies parcel handling and allows modularized, more effective transportation that can be carried out by a general courier company.
 Similarly, a key in UDT's design is to use a generic data container for packaging (and regulating) various data items (e.g. properties of a data object), so irregular data can be handled uniformly using general data transport protocols and methods.

-Also, UDT is most suitable to be implemented as a messaging technology, where the data container is an encoded text message.
-That’s because through data encoding, a text message can be used as a container to store data, and text (i.e. ‘string’) is one of the most supported data types by major computer systems and programming languages.
-Data stored in a “string container” can be readily processed using generic tools and protocols, without the need for any custom proprietary treatment.
-For example, it can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.
+Messaging technology, where the data container is an encoded text message, is most suitable for implementing UDT because data stored in a “string container” can be readily processed using generic tools and protocols, without the need for any custom proprietary treatment, and text (aka. ‘string’) is one of the most supported data types by major computer systems and programming languages.
+Through data encoding, a text message can be used as a container to store data, and it can be saved to a file system or a database, or be transferred via common network protocols, such as HTTP/RPC, TCP/IP, and FTP.

 Thus the challenge to implementing UDT is to have a text encoding format that supports encoding any data into a string.
 Unfortunately, popular data formats, such as XML, JSON and CSV, are not suitable for encoding the UDT container.
 That’s because each data instance in one of these formats assumes a certain data model (by structure and type), meaning a container encoded in these formats won't be the “generic and universal” that we want for accommodating _any data_.
 So our quest for a suitable encoding has led to the development of RDA - a new schemaless data format.

 ## The invention - RDA encoding